 Use a damp cloth, clean your mechanical keyboard’s external shell, and then dry it at the end.
 Use any antibiotic agent to kill germs from it.

-Wait to dry keycaps and then move on and testosterone undecanoate 40 mg think i should to the next step.
+Wait to dry keycaps and then move on to the next step.

 Put all dried keycaps back on the mechanical keyboard.
 Caution, users often forget the proper order of these keycaps.
 Assemble them according to the picture of your mechanical keyboard that we have taken at the start.
 Now you have cleaned your mechanical keyboard thoroughly. hp